garysteinmetz/chhcsfun_template/README.md

 the user is listed in the Cognito user group, and that user's data is listed in the DynamoDB table.

+## Run This Application Publicly

+[The moment has arrived - click here to run this application on the internet for all to use!](docs/app/run_publically_on_lightsail.md)

+### Confirm Application Is Publically Available

+Open a browser and go to `https://#TF_VAR_AWS_DOMAIN_NAME#` and play the 'coin flip' game!
+Ask your family and friends to play it too.

+Optionally, as the `DevOps User` confirm that all users have entries in the Cognito user group and the DynamoDB table.

 # Ignore This Section